tensorflow/tensor2tensor/README.md

     --metrics=bleu
 ```

-After training, we can use the same inference command with the new model_dir for
+After training, we can use the same inference command with the new out_dir for
 inference:

 ``` shell